Silent retreat at 50 Gloucester Place for Centre members

 Timings: 12 noon – 6pm or part thereof.
 The front door will be open from 11.30am – 12 noon and again from 2.45pm – 3.15pm but it will not be staffed outside those times.
 Participants must therefore choose whether to arrive at the start or the half-way point; there will be no ability just to drop-in at whim but you will be able to leave whenever you wish (being careful not to let strangers in as you exit).

-Silence: the Memorial Library, and the first floor as a whole, will be totally silent throughout.
-In the downstairs area, talk will be discouraged but it is recognised there may be some minor noise in the Members Room.
-However, I ask all those attending to co-operate in keeping the whole building as quiet as possible, especially around the first floor.
+Silence: the ground floor will be totally silent throughout and noise/talking on the first floor will be discouraged.
+I ask all those attending to co-operate in keeping the whole building as quiet as possible.

 Security: we will be responsible for the security of the building and need to take this seriously (one of the drawbacks of being in central London); any issues arising during the day should be brought to my attention at the time.